react-dnd/react-dnd/docs/01 Top Level API/DragSource.md

 * **`beginDrag(props, monitor, component)`**: Required.
 When the dragging starts, `beginDrag` is called.
 You must return a plain JavaScript object describing the data being dragged.
 What you return is the *only* information available to the drop targets about the drag source so it's important to pick the *minimal* data they need to know.
 You may be tempted to put a reference to the `component` into it, but you should try very hard to avoid doing this because it couples the drag sources and drop targets.
 It's a good idea to return something like `{ id: props.id }` from this method.

 * **`endDrag(props, monitor, component)`**: Optional.
 When the dragging stops, `endDrag` is called.
 For every `beginDrag` call, a corresponding `endDrag` call is guaranteed.
 You may call `monitor.didDrop()` to check whether or not the drop was handled by a compatible drop target.
-If it was handled, and the drop target also specified a *drop result* by returning a plain object from its `drop()` method, this object will be available as `monitor.getDropResult()`.
+If it was handled, and the drop target specified a *drop result* by returning a plain object from its `drop()` method, it will be available as `monitor.getDropResult()`.
 This method is a good place to fire a Flux action. *Note: If the component is unmounted while dragging, `component` parameter is set to be `null`.*

 * **`canDrag(props, monitor)`**: Optional.
 Use it to specify whether the dragging is currently allowed.
 If you want to always allow it, just omit this method.
 Specifying it is handy if you'd like to disable dragging based on some predicate over `props`. *Note: You may not call `monitor.canDrag()` inside this method.*

 * **`isDragging(props, monitor)`**: Optional.
-By default, only the drag source that started the drag operation is considered to be dragging.
+By default, only the drag source that initiated the drag operation is considered to be dragging.
 You can override this behavior by defining a custom `isDragging` method.
 It might return something like `props.id === monitor.getItem().id`.
 Do this if the original component may be unmounted during the dragging and later “resurrected” with a different parent.
 For example, when moving a card across the lists in a Kanban board, you want it to retain the dragged appearance—even though technically, the component gets unmounted and a different one gets mounted every time you move it to another list. *Note: You may not call `monitor.isDragging()` inside this method.*

 #### Specification Method Parameters